apprenticeharper/DeDRM_tools/ReadMe_First.txt

 Welcome to the tools!
 =====================

 This ReadMe_First.txt is meant to give users a quick overview of what is available and how to get started.
-This document is part of the Tools v5.6.2 archive.
+This document is part of the Tools v6.0.0 archive from Apprentice Alf's Blog: http://apprenticealf.wordpress.com/

 The is archive includes tools to remove DRM from: